The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 Before moving on, take a few minutes to reflect on these questions.
 The goal isn't to have perfect answers.
 It's to surface whether The Assumed Standard might be affecting your leadership team's ability to perform and your ability to hold them accountable fairly.

-For each of your senior leaders, can you write down right now exactly what you expect them to deliver this year?
+• For each of your senior leaders, can you write down right now exactly what you expect them to deliver?
 Not activities, outcomes.
-If you struggle to get specific, the standard may still be assumed.
+If you struggle to get past a sentence or two, that gap is where The Assumed Standard lives.
+The vaguer your answer, the more room there is for misalignment.

-If you asked your leaders to independently write down their top five priorities, how closely would their answers match yours?
-When did you last test this?
+• If you asked your leaders to independently write down their top five priorities, how closely would their answers match yours?
+In most teams I work with, the overlap is lower than anyone expects.
+The divergence usually explains the friction that shows up in performance conversations.

-Think about your most recent difficult performance conversation.
-Did both parties walk in with a shared written standard?
-Or did the standard get defined during the conversation itself?
+• Think about your most recent difficult performance conversation.
+Did both sides walk in with a shared written standard?
+If the standard got constructed during the conversation itself, that is not a performance problem.
+It is a role clarity problem.
+The conversation was set up to fail before it started.

 Take the Next Step